 - 1% IFR: US and all other countries

-Since June 1, 2020, we use a variable IFR that decreases over time to reflect improving treatments and the lower age distribution of cases.
+Since June 1, 2020, we use a variable IFR that decreases over time to reflect a lower median age of infections, improving treatments, and seasonality of the virus.
 Hence, we decrease the initial IFR linearly over the span of 3 months until it is 30% of the original IFR.
 The initial IFR for reach region is determined by looking at the case fatality ratio, and ranges from 0.5%-1.5%.
 Through the end of April, we estimate the IFR in the US to be around 0.7%, which is corroborated by CDC’s best estimate scenario, which cites a study from April.
-By August 2020, we estimate the IFR to be 0.3-0.5% in most of the US and Europe.
+By August 2020, we estimate the IFR to be 0.2-0.4% in most of the US and Europe.
 For later-impacted regions like Latin America, we wait an additional 3 months before beginning to decrease the IFR.

 Recent global, Europe, and US studies point to a 0.5-1% IFR to be a reasonable estimate.
 One of the largest antibody studies thus far estimated a 1.2% IFR for Spain.

-Note that our IFR is based on infectious individuals only.
-WHO announced in early June that asymptomatic individuals may not infectious.
-However, CDC and other studies have shown that there is “no statistically significant difference in the viral load of symptomatic versus asymptomatic infections”.
+Our IFR is based on infectious individuals only.
+WHO announced in early June that asymptomatic individuals may not be infectious.
+However, CDC and other studies (#2) have shown that there is “no statistically significant difference in the viral load of symptomatic versus asymptomatic infections”.
 For our modeling purposes, we do not account for individuals that are not infectious, since they do not contribute to the spread of the virus.
 Note that asymptomatic individuals are different than pre-symptomatic individuals.